 LSPA 1029.
 Yoga.
 1 Credit.

-Introduces beginning students to basic poses as well as breathing techniques, deep relaxation, and meditation practices.
-Continuing students progress and improve their strength, flexibility, and balance.
+Introduction to basic poses as well as breathing techniques, deep relaxation, and meditation practices.
+Improving strength, flexibility, and balance.
 Using techniques learned in class to help manage stress.
-Students bring their own mat.

 LSPA 1030.
 Fitness.
 1 Credit.